 A treadmill might not be the first piece of hardware you might think of when it comes to PC gaming, but that'll change pretty fast when I put two little letters in front of it: VR Treadmills are one of the next logical steps in the evolution of home VR gaming.
 And Kat VR is one VR treadmill maker that's extended its sale until 2023.

 VR treadmills usually have an omnidirectional base the player can run on, often in special shoes, while being harnessed into a connected arm.
 They're hefty pieces of kit that have the potential to really up your VR game, but often at a high price, which is why we're thankful for Black Friday sales.

-The Kat Walk C2 and C2+ model treadmills by Kat VR are a few hundred dollars off as part of the Black Friday sales.
+The Kat Walk C2 and C2+ model treadmills by Kat VR are a few hundred dollars off as part of the Black Friday sales which has been extended til the end of this year.
 You can get the cheaper C2 treadmill for $1,099 USD, down from $1,398, or the more advanced C2+ with an integrated seat and haptic feedback for $1,299 compared to its usual $1,598.
-A perfect deal for if you've ever wanted to walk through The Witcher 3 on a treadmill (opens in new tab).
+A perfect deal for if you've ever wanted to walk through The Witcher 3 on a treadmill.